influenzanet/python-ifncli/docs/study.md

 This can be used if list is very long, to be able to replay the action without applying twice the rule to participants.

+## study:rules:bulk

+Bulk apply rules to participants.

+This command allow to apply different rules for participant.
+Each participant can have a list of rules to apply to it

+Parameters

+- `--rules` : JSON files containing rules.
+See rules format
+- `--study` : Study key

+Optional parameters

+- `--dry-run` : Only iterate but do not apply rules
+- `--max-run` : Maximum count of participants to run and then exit
+- `--max-batch` : Maximum count of participants to apply before to make a pause

+Rules format:
+Expected format is a json dictionnary with
+- participant id as key, and the list of rules to apply as value of each entry (so an array of expression)

 ## study:import-survey Update a new survey definition for study

 This command will create (if not existing) or update a previous survey definition identified by the `survey key`.
 If a survey currently exists with the key, by default this will be "unpublished" and the new version published.